Updated on June 28, 2019

 The best of Bali is that it has a bit of everything, but the bad thing is that none of it is comparable to the best places in Southeast Asia.
 So the legends are false: Bali has beautiful beaches, but not spectacular ones.
 Have you ever searched in internet “best beaches in the world”?
 Half of the results will be in the Caribbean (Yucatan, Cuba, Turks and Caicos, Bahamas …), then Seychelles and Maldives, several in the Mediterranean (Balearic Islands, Greek Islands…), some Atlantic spots (Brazil, Cape Green…), French Polynesia and in Southeast Asia the Andaman Sea in Thailand and Palawan in the Philippines.
 The beaches in Bali are not even among the most acclaimed ones in Southeast Asia.
 There are two reasons: they are not as spectacular per se, and if any of them was back in its day, now they are so turistic that the charm has been lost.

 Still, do not be discouraged, they are better than anyones most people have ever seen.
 The most popular beaches are in the south of the island, so it has become the most touristy area, and visiting the beach means visiting the village where it is.
-One warning, is not normal how much the sun burns here.
+One warning, is not normal how much the sun burns here, bring plenty of sunscreen.

 I found it a good first contact.
 The beach is nice and wide.
 Very touristy, but still a relatively quiet area.
 There are all kinds of restaurants, from beach bars to other modern fashion-minimalist with all kinds of cuisine.